Magnetic domain wall dynamics in the precessional regime: influence of the Dzyaloshinskii-Moriya interaction: Determination of the interfacial DMI strength from H field

-For comparison, the relatively small $\mu_{0}H_{DMI}$ field (90~mT) obtained for Pt/GdCo/Ta is related to $D_{s}\approx$-0.8~pJ/m, which is much larger than that obtained for Pt/Co/Ta(0.32)/Pt ($D_{s}\approx$-0.33~pJ/m) for a similar $\mu_{0}H_{DMI}$.
-This is mainly due to the dependence of $H_{DMI}$ field on the DW parameter $\Delta$ (Eq.\ref{eq:HDMI}) that is much larger in GdCo due to the smaller effective anisotropy (Table I).
+For comparison, the relatively small $\mu_{0}H_{DMI}$ field (90~mT) obtained for Pt/Gd$_{77}$Co$_{23}$/Ta, corresponds to $D_{s}\approx$-0.8~pJ/m, which is much larger than that obtained for Pt/Co/Ta(0.32)/Pt ($D_{s}\approx$-0.33~pJ/m) for a similar $\mu_{0}H_{DMI}$.
+This is mainly due to the dependence of $\mu_0 H_{DMI}$ field on the DW parameter $\Delta$ (Eq.\ref{eq:HDMI}) that is much larger in Gd$_{77}$Co$_{23}$ due to the smaller effective anisotropy (Table I).